Great Railroad Strike of 1877: Labor relations

-After the Great Railroad Strike of 1877, union organizers planned for their next battles while politicians and business leaders took steps to prevent a repetition of this chaos.
+After the strike, union organizers planned for their next battles while politicians and business leaders took steps to prevent a repetition of this chaos.
 Many states enacted conspiracy statutes.
-States formed new National Guard units and constructed armories in numerous industrial cities.
-For workers and employers alike, the strikes had shown the power of workers to challenge the status quo.
-A National Guard member in Pittsburgh, ordered to break the 1877 strike, pointed out that the workers were driven by "one spirit and one purpose among them – that they were justified in resorting to any means to break down the power of the corporations."

 Unions became better organized as well as more competent, and the number of strikes increased.
 The tumultuous Knights of Labor grew to be a national organization of predominately white Catholic workers, numbering 700,000 by the early 1880s.
 In the 1880s nearly 10,000 strike actions and lockouts took place.
 In 1886 nearly 700,000 workers went on strike.
 Business leaders strengthened their opposition to the unions, often firing men who tried to organize or join them.
 Nonetheless, the labor movement continued to grow.

 One result of the strike was increased public awareness of the grievances of railroad workers.
 On May 1, 1880, the B&O Railroad, which had the lowest wage rate of any major railroad, established the Baltimore and Ohio Employees' Relief Association, which provided coverage for sickness, injury from accidents, and a death benefit.
 In 1884, the B&O became the first major employer to offer a pension plan.

+Role of police

+Police played a crucial role in suppressing the protests and maintaining order on behalf of business interests.
+As the strikes spread across various cities, local police were the first to confront the workers, using force to try and break up the demonstrations.
+When the protests escalated, particularly in cities like Pittsburgh and Chicago, the state and federal governments called in military support, including federal troops and National Guard units, to support the police in quelling the unrest.
+Police used aggressive tactics, including arresting and beating protesters, to restore control.
+The state's reliance on police and military intervention demonstrated their commitment to protecting the interests of the railroad companies and their investors, showing how police were instrumental in upholding the existing power dynamics during labor unrest.
+This marked a shift in how the government would respond to labor strikes, with law enforcement playing an increasingly central role in managing such conflicts.